Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 querying due to inconsistencies, missing values, or its verbose nature.
 The "streaming live" designation means data is continuously streamed into this layer in real-time.

 `Silver:` This is the cleaned and enriched version of the bronze layer.
 It may undergo operations like filtering, formatting, joining with other datasets, or even some aggregations.
-Again, the "streaming live" designation means data from the bronze layer is being continuously processed and streamed into the silver layer in real-time.
+Again, the "streaming live" designation means data FROM the bronze layer is being continuously processed and streamed into the silver layer in real-time.

 `Gold:` This layer is optimized for consumption, often by business users.
 It might contain aggregated data, pre-joined datasets, or data reshaped into a specific format ideal for BI tools or final consumption.
 The data in this layer may not need to be updated in real-time, which is why it's a
 "live" table without the streaming aspect.
-This could mean the Gold layer is built in periodic batches from the Silver layer, rather than as a continuous stream.
+This could mean the Gold layer is built in periodic batches FROM the Silver layer, rather than as a continuous stream.
 It provides a snapshot that is updated less frequently, which might be preferable for some reporting or analysis tasks.

-**Why does the gold table read from "LIVE.silver_table" and not from "STREAM(LIVE.silver_table)"?**
+**Why does the gold table read FROM "LIVE.silver_table" and not FROM "STREAM(LIVE.silver_table)"?**
 This aligns with the above explanation.
-The "Gold" layer doesn't necessarily operate on a real-time stream from the "Silver" layer.
+The "Gold" layer doesn't necessarily operate on a real-time stream FROM the "Silver" layer.
-Instead, it might operate on periodic batches or snapshots from the "Silver" layer.
-By reading from "LIVE.silver_table", it's essentially working with the current state of the "Silver" table.
-On the other hand, using "STREAM(LIVE.silver_table)" would imply real-time, continuous processing of the data from the "Silver" layer, which might not be the intention for the "Gold" layer in your architecture.
+Instead, it might operate on periodic batches or snapshots FROM the "Silver" layer.
+By reading FROM "LIVE.silver_table", it's essentially working with the current state of the "Silver" table.
+On the other hand, using "STREAM(LIVE.silver_table)" would imply real-time, continuous processing of the data FROM the "Silver" layer, which might not be the intention for the "Gold" layer in your architecture.

 In summary, the distinction between "streaming live" and "live" and the choice of reading methods represents different stages of data refinement and the associated processing cadence.